-- Evaporate eluant to dryness in a centrifugal concentrator or by a suitable substitute method to dryness the eluant.
+- 8. Evaporate eluant to dryness in a centrifugal concentrator or by a suitable substitute method to dryness the eluant.
 (Freeze-dry the resulting water/TFA solution to dryness) - 9.
 Keep the dried extract at -20°C and perform the assay as soon as possible. - 10.
-Use 1x Wash buffer to reconstitute the dried extract.
+Use 1x wash buffer in the kit to reconstitute the dried extract.
 If the peptide value does not fall within the range of detection, dilute or concentrate the sample accordingly.

-Note: For normal subject extracted from 1 ml original plasma/serum, use 125 μ l 1x Wash buffer to reconstitute the dried extract.
-Aliquot 50 μ l into two designated assay wells (25 μ l is left over).
+Note: For normal subject extracted from 1 ml original plasma/serum, use 125 $\mu$ l 1x Wash buffer to reconstitute the dried extract.
+Aliquot 50 $\mu$ l into two designated assay wells (25 $\mu$ l is left over).
 The concentration factor in this case is 8.
 (1 ml / 125 ul = 8).
 The original plasma peptide concentration level is 1/8 of the level of final extracted plasma.